-Music and Sound courses explore the hardware, software and creative practices of computer-generated music and sound design.
+The Music and Sound emphasis explores the hardware, software and creative practices of contemporary music and sound design.
 Courses in audio processing, synthesis and sampling prepare students to utilize current music and audio systems to create their own tracks and sound for games, screen, branding and interactive performance and live events.
 Additional courses are also offered in popular music styles, commercial music and music programming.
 Students are encouraged to collaborate with the other AET emphases and with other creative disciplines across the College of Fine Arts and beyond.

 Secondary Area of Study

 Students in the Bachelor of Science in Arts and Entertainment Technologies may not declare a second major.
 Whether or not they choose to double major, all students in the program are required to fulfill a Secondary Area of Study to complement their degree plan.
 Several minors and certificate programs have been identified to help you determine the best fit.

 The interdisciplinary nature of AET lends itself to many career paths.
 Students will customize their studies through minors, certificates and internships added to their chosen blend of AET curriculum.
 Learn more about career pathways through AET.

 Fine Arts Career Services offers access to professional development including career advising, workshops and internship opportunities with commercial and corporate partners.
 Integrated advising encourages students to explore career and internship resources as early as sophomore year.